mcclure/lovr-oculus-mobile/README.md

 # Usage

+Most users do not need to build LovrApp themselves.
+For running your own Lua files you can sideload the LovrTest app, which you can find on the "Releases" section of this github repo, or [this page with instructions](https://mcclure.github.io/mermaid-lovr).

 ## To build (Mac instructions):

 * The submodule cmakelib/lovr has submodules.
 If you did not initially clone this repo with --recurse-submodules, you will need to run `(cd cmakelib/lovr && git submodule init && git submodule update)` before doing anything else.